arel1m/Hangman-Game/README.md

 It was originally created as part of my high school coding club as a guided project.

 Features:
-*Randomly selects a word from a word bank
+-Randomly selects a word from a word bank
-*Interactive text-based interface
+-Interactive text-based interface
-*Tracks correct and incorrect guesses
+-Tracks correct and incorrect guesses
-*Ends with a win or loss message based on performance
+-Ends with a win or loss message based on performance

 How to Install

-*Step 1: Clone or download the repository.
+Step 1: Clone or download the repository.

    git clone https://github.com/your-username/hangman-game.git

-*Step 2: Navigate into the project folder:
+Step 2: Navigate into the project folder:

 &emsp; cd hangman-game

-*Step 3: Run the program:
+Step 3: Run the program:

 &emsp;python hangman.py